MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/identity-readme.md

 ## Key concepts

-If this is your first time using `@azure/identity` or Microsoft Entra ID, read [Using `@azure/identity` with Microsoft Entra ID](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.5.0-beta.3/documentation/using-azure-identity.md) first.
+If this is your first time using `@azure/identity` or Microsoft Entra ID, read [Using `@azure/identity` with Microsoft Entra ID](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/using-azure-identity.md) first.
 This document provides a deeper understanding of the platform and how to configure your Azure account correctly.

 ### Credentials

 A credential is a class that contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across the Azure SDK accept credentials when they're constructed.
 Service clients use those credentials to authenticate requests to the service.

 The Azure Identity library focuses on OAuth authentication with Microsoft Entra ID, and it offers various credential classes capable of acquiring a Microsoft Entra token to authenticate service requests.
-All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/@azure/identity_4.5.0-beta.3/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a `TokenCredential`.
+All of the credential classes in this library are implementations of the [TokenCredential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/core/core-auth/src/tokenCredential.ts) abstract class, and any of them can be used by to construct service clients capable of authenticating with a `TokenCredential`.

 See [Credential Classes](#credential-classes).

 ### DefaultAzureCredential

-`DefaultAzureCredential` is appropriate for most scenarios where the application is intended to ultimately be run in Azure.
-This is because `DefaultAzureCredential` combines credentials commonly used to authenticate when deployed with credentials used to authenticate in a development environment.

-> Note: `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common scenarios with reasonable default behaviors.
-Developers who want more control or whose scenario isn't served by the default settings should use other credential types.

-If used from Node.js, `DefaultAzureCredential` attempts to authenticate via the following mechanisms in order:

-![DefaultAzureCredential authentication flow][defaultauthflow_image]

-1. **Environment** - `DefaultAzureCredential` reads account information specified via [environment variables](#environment-variables) and uses it to authenticate.
-1. **Workload Identity** - If the application is deployed to Azure Kubernetes Service with Managed Identity enabled, `DefaultAzureCredential` authenticates with it.
-1. **Managed Identity** - If the application is deployed to an Azure host with Managed Identity enabled, `DefaultAzureCredential` authenticates with that account.
-1. **Azure CLI** - If the developer authenticated an account via the Azure CLI `az login` command, `DefaultAzureCredential` authenticates with that account.
-1. **Azure PowerShell** - If the developer authenticated using the Azure PowerShell module `Connect-AzAccount` command, `DefaultAzureCredential` authenticates with that account.
-1. **Azure Developer CLI** - If the developer authenticated an account via the Azure Developer CLI `azd auth login` command, `DefaultAzureCredential` authenticates with that account.
+`DefaultAzureCredential` simplifies authentication while developing apps that deploy to Azure by combining credentials used in Azure hosting environments with credentials used in local development.
+For more information, see [DefaultAzureCredential overview](https://aka.ms/azsdk/js/identity/credential-chains#use-defaultazurecredential-for-flexibility).

 #### Continuation policy